JLCleofas/PiMox/README.md

 ### Optional

 - Keyboard
 - Mouse
 - Monitor
 - External HDD (This is for my media storage)

 ## Preparation

 In this guide, I used the official Raspberry Pi OS as the base operating system (OS) of my Rpi.

->I have seen other people use DietPi for a lighter OS.
+> I have seen other people use DietPi for a lighter OS.

 I used the official [Raspberry Pi Imager](https://www.raspberrypi.com/software/) to flash the OS directly on my SATA SSD.
 Download the RPi Imager tool then choose your device, in my case Raspberry Pi 4.
 Select your OS, I will be using PiOS Lite 64bit.
 Then lastly select the media storage that you want your RPi to boot up from, mine is the SATA SSD I mentioned earlier.
+(/images/pi-imager.png)
 Before proceeding with the installation, I recommend that you also setup your SSH configuration here, you will be using the SSH credentials to access your RPi from your other PC via SSH.
 You may also disable WLAN connection since it is recommended to do this in a wired connection (I haven't tried setting up Proxmox using WiFi).

 After that, boot up the system and connect to it via SSH from your computer (You can also plugin a keyboard, mouse, and monitor if that's what you prefer).
 I use Termius on my Mac, you may also use the native terminal if you are in MacOS.

->I just prefer the feels of Termius.
+> I just prefer the feels of Termius.

 If you are using Windows, you may install PuTTY then SSH from there.

 You can then check if my date and time is synchronized.

->I don't know if I am the only one encountering this but my Pi always have unsynchronized Time and Date.
+> I don't know if I am the only one encountering this but my Pi always have unsynchronized Time and Date.

 Run `timedatectl` and if you see that your RPi is not sychronized modify the NTP servers in `sudo nano /etc/systemd/timesyncd.conf`.
 In my case, since I am in the Philippines, I used:

 ```bash
 NTP=ph.pool.ntp.org
 NTP=0.asia.pool.ntp.org